Share this

 Quebec's Law 25

-Quebec's Law 25 (previously Bill 64) to modernize its private and public sector privacy laws was enacted by the National Assembly of Quebec on 21 September 2021.
-It applies to all businesses operating in Quebec that collect personal information in the course of their activities, requiring that they take action and receive consent before using, transferring, and disclosing data.
-The law has been amended many times over the years, with major changes coming into effect on September 22, 2023.
+Quebec's Law 25 (formerly Bill 64), enacted by the National Assembly of Quebec on September 21, 2021, modernizes the province’s private and public sector privacy framework.
+It applies to all organizations operating in Quebec that collect personal information in the course of their activities, requiring them to obtain valid consent and implement clear controls before using, transferring, or disclosing that data.
+The law has been updated multiple times, with major provisions taking effect on September 22, 2023.

-Policies will be implemented for how personal information (and consent) is obtained, retained, and destroyed.
-Data that is no longer needed will need to be either destroyed or anonymized.
-A Privacy Impact Assessment (PIA) must be done for any project that deals with transferring personal information across the border.
-And now individuals have the right to request that organizations stop processing their data.
+These changes can significantly impact the compliance obligations of organizations located in Quebec, as well as businesses outside the province that handle the data of Quebec residents.
+New policies must define how personal information (and consent) is obtained, retained, and securely destroyed.
+Data that is no longer required must be either destroyed or anonymized.
+A Privacy Impact Assessment (PIA) is now mandatory for any project that involves transferring personal information outside Quebec’s borders.
+In addition, individuals have expanded rights, including the ability to request that organizations stop processing their personal data.

 Conclusion